pieterbos/PrintBone/README.md

 # Slide

+It might be very possible to create a slide, given a source of rigid thinwalled tubing with the right diameters, and a good material for stockings.
-tips on how to obtain suitable tubes for a slide are welcome.
+Tips on how to obtain suitable tubes for a slide are welcome.